Auckland Harbour Bridge: NZTA reveals plan to fix after truck crashes knock out four lanes

-The damaged strut on the Auckland Harbour Bridge will have to be completely removed, says the New Zealand Transport Agency Waka Kotahi.
+The giant damaged strut on the Auckland Harbour Bridge will have to be completely removed, says the New Zealand Transport Agency Waka Kotahi.

-Transport services manager Brett Gliddon today said the strut would have to be cut at the top and the bottom, taken out and a new piece manufactured and installed back in place.
+Transport services manager Brett Gliddon today said the wrecked 22m strut would have to be cut at the top and the bottom, taken out and a new piece manufactured and installed back in place.

 Read More